rahulshankariyer/MLB_Web_Scraping/README.md

 ## Key:

 The column names in the above created data frame, which represent various batting stats, are given in short forms.
-Anyone who's not well versed with baseball stats may refer to the below key to know what each column represents.
+Anyone not familiar with baseball stats may refer to the below key to know what each column represents.

 <b>PLAYER - </b>Player Name